fearschism/BankGUI-ElectronJS/README.md

 # BankGUI-ElectronJS
 Building my BankGUI(java edition) into javaScript from scratch
+###this project is heavy on jquery. that's why its 70%+ html

 Gonna include:
 - Login Page(User/Client, and Admin)